Medical Device CE Marking

 - Determine the dates by which you must take action

-- Identify if there are any Harmonized European Standards applicable to your product
+- Identify if there are any Harmonized European Standards applicable to your Medical Device

-- Identify non harmonized standards and guidelines that are applicable to your product.
+- Identify non harmonized standards and guidelines that are applicable to your Medical Device.

-- Ensure that the product complies with all the “Essential Safety Requirements (ESR)” / “General Performance and Safety Requirements (GSPR)” of the Directive(s)
+- Ensure that the Medical Device complies with all the “Essential Safety Requirements (ESR)” / “General Performance and Safety Requirements (GSPR)” of the Directive(s)

-- Prepare Technical Documentation required by the Directive(s)
+- Prepare Medical Device Technical Documentation required by the Directive(s)

 - Prepare the Declaration of Conformity and the other supporting documentation required as an evidence of compliance